maplibre/maplibre-plugins-android/CONTRIBUTING.md

   - Tests.
   - Javadoc that documents the plugin usage and purpose in detail.

+- Create a new activity inside the demo app that showcases how to use your plugin.
+As important as having a working plugin is to show how to use it so that anyone can include it in their projects easily.
 - Finally, once you're ready to share your code, list your plugin in this file and then open a PR for other contributors to review.